Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Introduction

-Certain random planar maps, possibly decorated with a statistical physics model, can be encoded by means of certain two-dimensional random walks via discrete analogues of the peanosphere construction.
+Certain random planar maps, possibly decorated with a statistical physics model, can be encoded by means of two-dimensional random walks via discrete analogues of the peanosphere construction.
 If one can show that the walk encoding the random planar map converges in the scaling limit to a two-dimensional Brownian motion with correlation $-\cos(\pi\gamma^2/4)$, then one obtains convergence of the random planar map model toward SLE-decorated $\gamma$-LQG in a certain sense, which we call the \emph{peanosphere sense}.
-Peanosphere scaling limit results for various random planar map models are proven in~\cite{shef-burger,gms-burger-cone,gms-burger-local,gms-burger-finite,kmsw-bipolar,gkmw-burger}.
-See also~\cite{gwynne-miller-cle} for a scaling limit result for FK planar maps in a stronger topology which is proven using peanosphere scaling limit results.

-In this paper, we will consider random \emph{bipolar-oriented planar maps}.
-Bipolar orientations, especially on planar maps, have a rich combinatorial structure and numerous applications in algorithms.
-For an overview of the graph theoretic perspective on bipolar orientations, we refer to~\cite{graph} and references therein.
-See also~\cite{counting,bijection} and the references therein for enumerative and bijective results for bipolar-orientated planar maps.
-Random bipolar-oriented planar maps were proven in~\cite{kmsw-bipolar} to converge in the peanosphere sense to SLE$_{\kappa'}$-decorated LQG for $\kappa'=12$ and $\gamma=\sqrt{4/3}$ (or any $\kappa'>8$ and corresponding $\gamma = 4/\sqrt{\kappa'} \in(0,\sqrt 2)$ for a generalized version of the model).

-A bipolar-oriented map $G$ is a map with directed edges and a unique source and sink.
-Given an instance of a bipolar-oriented map we may naturally define a tree rooted at the sink (resp.\ source) (see \cite{kmsw-bipolar} or Section~\ref{sec:bipolar-background} for the precise construction).
-The two-dimensional random walk $\mcl Z = (\mcl L , \mcl R)$ whose coordinates are the height functions of these trees uniquely determines $G$.
-In~\cite{kmsw-bipolar}, this random walk is shown to converge in the scaling limit to a pair of correlated Brownian excursions with correlation $-1/2$ for uniformly random bipolar-oriented $k$-angulations with $n$ total edges for any $k\geq 3$, and for certain maps with mixed face sizes.
-Scaling limit results are also stated for the infinite-volume limit of bipolar maps (in the sense of~\cite{benjamini-schramm-topology}), in which case the limiting object is a correlated Brownian motion.
-In other words, random bipolar-oriented planar maps converge to SLE$_{12}$-decorated $\sqrt{4/3}$-LQG in the peanosphere sense.
+In particular, the above-mentioned scaling limit result of~\cite{kmsw-bipolar} for the random walk $\mcl Z$ associated with an infinite-volume random bipolar-oriented planar map can be re-phrased as the statement that such a planar map converges in the scaling limit to whole-plane SLE$_{12}$ from $\infty$ to $\infty$ on an independent $\sqrt{4/3}$-LQG cone.
+Peanosphere scaling limit results for other random planar map models are proven in~\cite{shef-burger,gms-burger-cone,gms-burger-local,gms-burger-finite,gkmw-burger}.